vsbuffalo/bds-files/chapter-03-remedial-unix/README.md

 column) a process is using.
 The process ID, or PID. in the second column is a unique identifier given to all our processes.
 Thee allows us to interact with running processes through terminating and adjusting their priority (topics we cover in the next section).
-Since +ps aux+ is such a common idiom to monitor process, a table of the columns and their meaning is included below.
+Since `ps aux` is such a common idiom to monitor process, a table of the columns and their meaning is included below.

 Columns in `ps aux`: